marcus-deans/Logo-LSystem-IDE/README.md

 OOLALA
 ====

-This project implements a variety of applications that take advantage of drawing using a turtle.
+This project implements a variety of applications that take advantage of drawing using a modelTurtle.

 Names: